Monday, December 19, 2016

 Pullman Green.

-Along the way, there are volunteers and staff doing many tasks such as; sandblasting components that are then primed and painted, repairing wood components that will be reused, and then preparing the pieces to receive primer, and perhaps paint.
+Along the way, volunteers and staff were doing many tasks such as; sandblasting components that are then primed and painted, repairing wood components that will be reused, and then preparing the pieces to receive primer, and perhaps paint.
 To the volunteers and the staff that each commits to working on the project.
 Thank you! :)

 Left: Thornton Academy (Saco, Maine) Residential Life Program student sandblasting